Prat2903/hello-world/README.md

 # hello-world
 sample repository
-hi guys. i like to play football
+Hello.
+I like to play football